Library Media Center

 • iPad access.

-• Educational Engagement: Games, Challenges, Interactives.
+• Educational Engagement: Games.
+Challenges, Interactives.

 • Art Box: Contains pencil, pen, eraser, colored pencils/markers, scissors and glue stick.